 If you are someone who indulges in constant, automatic negative self-talk, it is because you have created an alternate reality wherein you can not reach the goals you have set for yourself, leading you towards a downward emotional spiral.
 This negative dialogue with yourself lowers your ability to find and capitalize on opportunities.
 Other consequences include –

-Limited Thinking: There's a catch here.
+There’s a catch here.
 The more you tell yourself that you cannot do a certain thing, the more you believe it, and it manifests.

-Perfectionism: You begin to believe that perfectionism is achievable and are not happy with anything mediocre.
+You begin to believe that perfectionism is achievable and are not happy with anything mediocre.

-Feelings of Depression: Negative Self-talk has been shown to worsen depression.
+Negative Self-talk has been shown to worsen depression.
 If it goes unnoticed or unchecked, it could be pretty damaging.

-Relationship Challenges: The absence of communication in a relationship can always be filled with negative self-talk.
+The absence of communication in a relationship can always be filled with negative self-talk.
 It makes you feel insecure and can take a toll on your relationship.

 Another obvious drawback of negative self-talk is that it is not positive.
 While this sounds simplistic, according to research, positive self-talk predicts success.